reactjs/react.dev/src/content/reference/react/use.md

 I’m geting this error:

 <ConsoleBlock level="error">

 Suspense Exception: This is not a real error!
 It\'s an implementation detail of \'use\' to interrupt the current render.
 You must either rethrow it immediately, or move the \'use\' call outside of the \'try/catch\' block.
 Capturing without rethrowing will lead to unexpected behavior.
 To handle async errors, wrap your component in an error boundary, or call the promise's \'.catch\' method and pass the result to \'use\'

 </ConsoleBlock>

-You are either calling `use` outside of a React component or hook function, or calling `use` in a try-catch block.
-If you are calling `use` outside a React component or hook function, move the `use` call to a React component or hook function.
+You are either calling `use` outside of a React component or Hook function, or calling `use` in a try-catch block.
+If you are calling `use` outside a React component or Hook function, move the `use` call to a React component or Hook function.
 If you are calling `use` inside a `try-catch` block.
 Instead of a try-catch block wrap your component in an error boundary, or call the promise's `catch` to catch the error and resolve the promise with another value.
 [See these examples](#dealing-with-rejected-promises).